The GeekVape AEGIS is a mod that can rock two types of battery cells. It’s also built like a freakin’ tank. So… is it any good?

 I was rocking the Kayfun Prime on mine for the majority of my testing.
-I run this tank around 15-20W and this ensured a solid, full day’s worth of vaping.
+I run this tank around 15-20W and this ensured a solid, three day’s worth of vaping.

 My advice?
 If you get this mod, pick yourself up a single-coil RTA.

 You can see all my top picks for the best single coil RTA tanks, if you need some help choosing one.

 Something like the Kayfun 5 (if you can stretch that far) or the Wotofo Serpent Mini RTA.

 Yes.
 100%!
 This is a brilliantly executed mod that is priced very aggressively – it’s ONLY $48.95.

 I’ve been using mine A LOT since I finished testing it.
 The mod itself, when paired with the right tank, is a truly formidable setup.